Atlas of plant and animal histology

 Figure 1.
 Types of dry fruits.
 They show a strongly dry and hard pericarp.
 Sunflower pipe is an indehiscent fruit.
 Dehiscent fruits are beans, peanuts (follicle), and poppy (encapsulated).

 The pericarp of fleshy fruits shows succulent (fleshy) tissues (Figure 2).
-Commonly, the exocarp and endocarp are mono stratified cell layers and mesocarp is highly hydrated and succulent parenchyma.
+Commonly, the exocarp and endocarp are monostratified cell layers and mesocarp is highly hydrated and succulent parenchyma.
 There are four main types of fleshy fruits.
-1. Berry, such as grape and tomato, which shows a cunitinized exocarp.
-2. Drupe, such as peach, with a very hard bone-like endocarp that becomes the hard coat surronding the seed.
-3. Pome, such as apple, where the endocarp shows a gelatinous consistence.
-4. Hesperidium, like citrus fruits, which have a collenchymatic exocarp with glands, and a very thin mesocarp, while the endocarp is made up of juice sacs and form most of the fruit.
+1. Berries, such as grape and tomato, shows a cunitinized exocarp.
+2. Drupes, such as peach, has a very hard, bone-like endocarp that becomes the hard coat surrounding the seed.
+3. Pomes, such as apples, have and endocarp that shows a gelatinous consistence.
+In apples and peachs, most of the fruit is developed from the receptacle of the flower (accessory fruits) 4.
+Hesperidium, like citrus fruits, has a collenchymatic exocarp with glands, and a very thin mesocarp, while the endocarp is made up of juice sacs and forms most of the fruit.
+The exocarp and part of the mesocarp form a kind of coat, where the endocarp is the fleshy component of the fruit.
+Sometimes, it is difficult to discern the limits of the three layers.

 Fleshy fruits